 The temple area is at the top of steep terracing which helped to provide excellent defenses.
 Stone used for these buildings was brought from a quarry high up on the opposite side of the Urubamba River – an incredible feat involving the efforts of thousands of workers.
 The complex was still under construction at the time of the conquest and was never fully completed.
 After a guided tour of the site you will drive down the valley towards Calca.

-After 30 minutes you will arrive at the small, rarely visited ruin of Urco near the town of Calca (pictured above) where you will be given a description of the site and the ancient farming practices that were undertaken on the extensive terraces which have been now fully restored.
-It is very unlikely you will see anyone else at these ruins as it is well off the beaten track.
-You will then walk down the hill to the family run dairy and corn farm where you will be shown around the facilities, the animals, the machinery, and be shown how the largest corn in the world is grown in this unique climate.
+You will then visit a family-run dairy and corn farm where you will be shown around the facilities, the animals, the machinery, and be shown how the largest corn in the world is grown in this unique climate.
 This is a working farm, not a staged event, the people you see are doing what they do every day.

-You will then have a fantastic farmhouse lunch which you will enjoy, with a family member or two, at a large table with views over the corn fields (or inside the farmhouse if very windy), vegetarians please advise us beforehand as we do have the option to provide for vegetarians.
+You will now enjoy a fantastic farmhouse lunch, eating with a family member or two, at a large table with views over the corn fields (or inside the farmhouse), vegetarians please advise us beforehand as we do have the option to provide for vegetarians.
 After this hearty lunch and a chat with the locals you will have chance to stretch out in the farm grounds for a short while before continuing down the Sacred Valley to your next stop.

 The market town of Pisac is next, which is a great place to buy local artisan goods if you are in the shopping mood, if not just feel free to wander about and see what people are up to.
 Often you will see the locals that come in from the surrounding hills to sell or barter their goods, you will find locals selling all sorts of things and not just to tourists, but between themselves too.
 The side streets are possibly even more interesting as you can often see inside houses and patios and witness people going about their daily chores.